Geometric properties of free boundaries in degenerate quenching problems: Hausdorff measure estimates

 \section{Hausdorff measure estimates}

 From \Cref{porosity}, we know that the $n-$dimensional Lebesgue measure of the free boundary is zero.
 In this section, our goal is to show that, in fact, the $(n-1)-$dimensional Hausdorff measure of the free boundary is finite.
 While the case $p=2$ is addressed in \cite{P2}, the nonlinear scenario presents substantially greater complexity.
 Here, we refine the approach developed in \cite{AT13}, which diverges significantly from the methodology in \cite{P2}.
-The core idea is to derive uniform estimates for minimizers in a flatness regime, leveraging these results in conjunction with \Cref{pointwisegradientestimate}.
+The core idea is to derive uniform estimates for minimizers in a flatness regime, leveraging these results alongside \Cref{pointwisegradientestimate}.
+We combine the estimate in the flatness regime obtained in \Cref{integral estimate in strip} with a measure estimate in the same regime (\Cref{Lebesgue measure estimate lemma}) and a measure estimate in a strip (\Cref{density lemma}) to control stripped neighborhoods of the free boundary.

 Recall that the $s-$dimensional Hausdorff measure of a set $E$ is defined by

 where

 Here, the infimum is taken over all countable coverings $\{E_j\}$ of $E$ such that $\diam \, E_j \le\sigma$, $\mu(s):=\frac{\pi^{s/2}}{\Gamma \left( \frac{s}{2}+1\right)}$ and $\Gamma(s):=\int_0^\infty e^{-t}t^{s-1}\,dt$, for $s>0$, is the usual Gamma function.